1602077/cluster-config/README.md

 * components / apps: contains the `argo` applications and application set definitions.

 * services: contains the deployable kubernetes objects i.e. kustomize manifests, helm charts etc. In some cases a distinction is made between an app (i.e. your web-app) and a service (i.e. prometheus), although this is somewhat artificial and more of a matter of personal taste.

+* terraform: modules for provisioning a private gke cluster to run `crossplane`.